 LIST OF SERVICES INCLUDE:

-Full Psychiatric Assessment for Young Person (5-25)
+Full Psychiatric Assessment for Young Person (under 18 years)

-The service initially provides full individual assessment for mental disorders for those young people aged 5-25 years in a comfortable private setting or the individual’s home.
+The service initially provides full individual assessment for mental disorders for those young people aged under 18 years in a comfortable private setting or the individual’s home.
 Working to the principles of care, dignity and respect, Dr. Nina Marie will meet in collaboration with the young person and their carers to assess the mental health problem and to create an individual care plan to best meet the needs and situation.
 Dr. Devlin finds that spreading this into two or more sessions is optimal.
 The aim is to support the young person in whatever way she can.
 The legal guardians, usually the parents are involved and the family can be involved if they so wish.
 Each young person will always be offered individual time.
 The focus is on integration of health involving both mind and body.
 A third session is necessary for feedback and / discussion of collaborative treatment plan.

 If you are undertaking an evaluation of a young person, it is best practice for both legal gaurdians to attend initial and feedback sessions in order for a more valid/authentic result and treatment plan.